ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 integrity check, it is possible that these packets are either malformed, replays, or otherwise malicious.
 This may result in proxy targets rate limiting or decreasing the reputation of a given proxy.

+Chaining of proxies using forwarded mode introduces the risk of forwarding loop attacks.
+Preventing Virtual Client Connection ID conflicts across proxies sharing an IP address and port mitigates one such forwarding loop attack.
+Conflicts can be avoided by partitioning the Virtual Client Connection ID space across proxies, using sufficiently long and random values, or by other means.

 [comment1]: # OPEN ISSUE: Figure out how clients and proxies could interact to
 [comment2]: # learn whether an adversary is injecting malicious forwarded